cloudposse/docs/content/community/code-reviews.md

 5. Use ChatOps commands like `/rebuild-readme` or `/terraform-fmt` to fix common problems
 6. Use ChatOps commands like `/test all`, `/test bats`, `/test readme`, `/test terratest` to run integration tests
 7. Recommend changes to better conform to our best-practices.
-8. Quote comments you're replying to to make it more clear what your response is in relation to.
+8. Quote comments you're replying to make your responses more clear.